Maryland Gov. Hogan cancels expected vote on toll lane plan

-Maryland Gov. Larry Hogan has canceled this week's meeting of the Board of Public Works amid a growing public feud with state Comptroller Peter Franchot, whose vote he needs on the board for his plan to add toll lanes to the Capital Beltway and Interstate 270.
+Maryland Gov. Larry Hogan canceled this week's meeting of the Board of Public Works late Saturday amid a growing public feud with state comptroller Peter Franchot, whose vote he needs on the board for his plan to add toll lanes to the Capital Beltway and Interstate 270.

 The board was expected to vote as early as Wednesday on the latest changes to Hogan's proposal.
 The Republican governor needs the board's approval before the state may begin soliciting private companies to build the lanes and finance their construction as part of one of the largest public-private partnerships in the country.